 Researchers at Which? also tested other similar gadgets such as smart cameras, padlock systems, and a children’s toy.
 The devices were tested to see whether they can withstand the attack.

 As far as cameras were concerned, Which? tested the Fredi Megapix home CCTV camera system and found that the system operated on an account without a password.

 This implies that the camera is vulnerable to all kinds of attacks and can potentially allow hackers to monitor an entire house in which the system is installed.

-In fact, researchers also found that hackers can even control the view of the camera and hence perform a perfect cyber espionage.
+In fact, researchers also found that hackers can even control the view of the camera and hence perform perfect cyber espionage.

-Which? discovered that various other cameras were also at risk of being hacked along with CloudPets children’s toy that uses Bluetooth to send messages and plays sounds.
+Which? discovered that various other cameras were also at risk of being hacked along with CloudPets children’s toy that uses Bluetooth to send messages and play sounds.
 Around eight out of 15 devices that were tested were found to be vulnerable.

 Please don’t panic about WiFi security!

 These easy instructions will keep your network safe.https://t.co/fZ83mgS2ME

 Which? informed the manufacturers of the affected devices regarding security flaws.
 Fredi Megapix and CloudPets did not respond while others upgraded their systems after Which? notified them regarding their products.